Ricci flow on surfaces with conic singularities: Linear estimates and existence of the flow

 \subsection{Short-time existence}

 We can now apply the mapping properties of the last section to establish the short-time existence for the angle-preserving solution of the flow \eqref{rf1}.
-For this short-time result we may as well assume that $\rho = 0$, and we consider the flow starting at any metric $g_0 = e^{\phi_0} \bar{g}_0$ where $\bar{g}_0$ is smooth and exact conic, and $\phi_0 \in \calD^{0,\delta}_b$.
-Let $g(t) = e^{\phi(t)} g_0$, so that \eqref{rf1} becomes
+For this short-time result we may as well assume that $\rho = 0$, and we consider the flow starting at any metric $\calD^{k,\delta}_b$ metric $g_0$.
+Recall that this means that $g_0= e^{w_0} \bar{g}_0$ where $\bar{g}_0$ is smooth and exact conic, and $w_0 \in \calD^{k,\delta}_b$.
+Now let $g(t) = e^{\phi(t)} g_0$, so that \eqref{rf1} becomes